lardemua/atom_documentation/docs/procedures.md

 The **launch** directory contains automatically created launch files used to launch each of the calibration stages.
 The **rviz** folder contains several rviz configuration files used to launch the visualization of each stage.
-The **urdf** folder contains a symbolic link to the xacro file of <my_robot\>, and after calibration will contain a calibrated urdf.
+The **urdf** folder contains a symbolic link to the xacro file of <my_robot\> and, after calibration, will contain a calibrated urdf.
-Finally, the **calibration** folder contains the configuration file (config.yml) and also a schematic of the configuration of the calibration.
+Finally, the **calibration** folder contains the configuration file (config.yml).

+This folder also contains an automatically produced schematic of the configuration of the calibration.
 It is used to inspect the configuration of the calibration and assess if the configuration is doing what we intended.
 Atomic transformations to be estimated are marked in blue, sensor coordinate systems, i.e. the coordinate systems in which sensors produce their data are marked in green, and the selected world coordinate frame is highlighted in red.